SaaS Business Plan Template

 If you’d like to quickly and easily complete your business plan, download Growthink’s Ultimate SaaS Business Plan Template and complete your plan and financial model in hours.

-Your business plan should include 10 sections as follows:
+Your SaaS business plan should include the following 10 key elements:

 Executive Summary

 The goal of your Executive Summary is to quickly engage the reader.
-Explain to them the type of SaaS business you are operating and the status; for example, are you a startup, or do you have an SaaS business that you would like to grow?
+Explain to them the type of SaaS business you are operating and the status; for example, are you a SaaS startup, or do you have an existing business that you would like to grow?

 Company Analysis